Sleighs/hero-matchups-api/README.md

 The base url retrieves information about the API's available resources.

 ### Requests
 All requests are GET requests and go over https.
 All responses return json data.
+Hero names can be entered normally, all lowercase or without spaces.

 | Route | Data |
 | ------------------- | --------------------------------- |